weirdalsuperfan/Sanseido-Definitions/README.md

   * Expression - The Japanese word/words/sentence to look up on sanseido
   * Sanseido - The field to insert the definition (annotated with 振り仮名) into

-  * ProductionDef - The same as Sanseido but with the word 定義 instead of the headword, for easily creating production cards.
+  * (Optional) ProductionDef - The same as Sanseido but with the word 定義 instead of the headword, for easily creating production cards.

 If you'd like to change the names of these fields, edit lines 25-27 in sanseidoDefsForAnki.py